-Football HOF Snubbing Terell Owens: ‘The focus is on the guys who are here’
+Football HOF Snubbing Terell Owens: ‘The Focus Is On The Guys Who Are Here’

 — Terrell Owens (@terrellowens) July 3, 2018

 Owens has instead decided that he will celebrate the day at his alma mater, the University of Tennessee at Chattanooga.
 He will give a speech that is free to the public.
 No other ceremonies of events surrounding the speech have been announced.
-There is no estimate on how many people might attend.
+There is no estimate of how many people might attend.

-NFL.com reported that executive director of the Professional Football HOF, Joe Horrigan has stated that they will send Owens his gold jacket the morning of the ceremonies, and that in Canton, there will be no individual mention of Owens at the ceremony or any associated events.
+NFL.com reported that executive director of the Professional Football HOF, Joe Horrigan, has stated that they will send Owens his gold jacket the morning of the ceremonies and that in Canton, there will be no individual mention of Owens at the ceremony or any associated events.
 He will be named as a member of the induction class, but that’s it.

 “The focus is on the guys who are here.
-There’s no reason to bring him up as an individual, he’s not here.”.
+There’s no reason to bring him up as an individual, he’s not here.”

 The rest of the class of ’18 is made up of Bobby Beathard, Robert Brazile, Brian Dawkins, Jerry Kramer, Ray Lewis, Randy Moss, and Brian Urlacher.
 None has commented negatively, on the record, regarding Owens skipping the event.